 ConsumerLabs.com, an independent testing lab, has tested the amounts of cadmium in several common brands of chocolate and cocoa powder in the U.S. Not surprisingly, they found that the levels exceed the European norms in many products.

 As a declared chocoholic myself, I have looked into this question in great detail.
 At this point, there is no reason to avoid chocolate.
 But keep these few caveats in mind:

 I wonder if you could share any creative ways you have found of incorporating cocoa/chocolate into your day?
+Which brand/product do you buy?
+Do you look for organic?
+How often do you read the label?
 Please join the conversation below!